-I chose my aperture to be quite low, as it wasn’t very bright yet, furthermore not too low, because her whole body and the balcony should be in focus.
+I chose my aperture to be quite low, as it wasn’t very bright yet.
+However, not too low, because her whole body and the balcony should be in focus.

-The shutter speed is set as low as needed, which in this case was 1/160.
+The shutter speed is as low as needed, which in this case is 1/160.

-This one was taken on a sunny day, but inside a restaurant.
-I chose an aperture of 1.8, but I could have gone up to about 2.8 if i wanted the whole dish to be in focus.
+This one was taken on a sunny day but inside a restaurant.
+I chose an aperture of 1.8.
+However, I could have gone up to about 2.8 if I wanted the whole dish to be in focus.

 Due to the aperture being quite low, I had to set a faster shutter speed, because of the sunlight flooding the area.

-The ISO was set as low as possible (probably around 50 – 100) as I didn’t need to brighten up this picture.
+The ISO is as low as possible (probably around 50 – 100) as I didn’t need to brighten up this picture.

-With the shutter speed of 13 seconds, I was able to catch a lot of light and had to heighten the aperture number, so it won’t be overexposed.
+With the shutter speed of 13 seconds, I was able to catch a lot of light. i also had to increase the aperture, so it won’t be overexposed.

-The ISO was also set to about 100, I didn’t have to go higher due to the slow shutter speed.
+The ISO is also at about 100.
+I didn’t have to go higher due to the slow shutter speed.

 This one was taken at night time.
 A lot of different lights were flooding the area, but it still wasn’t very bright.

-The aperture is set to 1.8, because I wanted the lights in the background to be blurry.
+The aperture is at 1.8, because I wanted the lights in the background to be blurry.
 Furthermore, a low aperture, allows more light to enter the lens, which is crucial at night.